-This time around I did prepare the dough making it with a mixture of semolina and all-purpose flour, a combination I usually use when making pasta.
-The results were fantastic as expected.
+If you want to add semolina to the dough, it is highly encouraged!
+Just substitute 1/2 cup of the all-purpose flour for 1/2 cup semolina.
 Interestingly enough, regular pasta is infinitely better when prepared with semolina and flour (rather than just flour) but ravioli can be made either way.

-Now the most popular sauce for butternut squash ravioli is a brown buttered sage sauce.
-You want a light sauce for the ravioli to not overpower the subtle flavors and the browned butter works perfectly.
+Brown butter sage sauce is the most popular sauce for butternut squash ravioli and rightly so.
+It's light enough to not overpower the squash and the browned butter works perfectly.
 I wanted something a little different so I went with a parmesan broth.
-I’ve made soups before by adding the parmesan rind and found it added great flavor. so why not make a broth from just the rind?
+I've made soups before by adding the parmesan rind and found it added great flavor. so why not make a broth from just the rind?

-Finish with a little heavy cream and grated parmesan and you have a wonderful sauce with just the right amount of “cheesy-ness”.
-Put it together with the pasta and be ready to do a happy dance.
-This butternut squash ravioli with parmesan broth was a great success in my household – hopefully, it will be in yours as well!
+Finish with a little heavy cream and grated parmesan and you have a wonderful sauce with just the right amount of "cheesy-ness".
+Put it together with the pasta and get ready to do a happy dance.
+This butternut squash ravioli with parmesan broth was a great success in my household - hopefully, it will be in yours as well!